Napili Beach on Maui

 Kapalua Golf Resort: Golfers who visit the Kapalua Golf Course on Maui in Hawaii experience a pure golfing sensation.
 Golfing at its finest, play on fairways that are lush and challenging.

 Beach-hopping: You can find several stellar beaches near Napili Beach.
-Hop to the north of Napili beach to reach Kapalua Bay Beach, Oneloa (Ironwoods) Beach, and Fleming Beach.
+Hop north of Napili beach to reach Kapalua Bay Beach, Oneloa (Ironwoods) Beach, and Fleming Beach.
 For the best kayaking, hop to Kapalua Bay.
 Fleming Beach features some of the best boogie boardings and bodysurfing.
 Fleming Beach also offers an abundance of shade courtesy of the ironwood trees along the shore.
 Oneloa Beach is similarly graced by many Ironwood trees, which earned it the 'Ironwoods' beach nickname.